donovanh/donovanh.github.com/_posts/2016-06-09-what-i-provide.markdown

 My career grew around the introduction of CSS, and I'm particularly fond of using it to create animations and dynamic layouts that work across devices of all shapes and sizes, from phones, laptops, monitors and even TVs.

 ### 10 Things I can deliver

->  Things that aren’t the thing.  ings like timeliness, con dence, respect, a story, etc.

 Web projects are complicated and uncertain.
 I deliver: